Tomb of Eurysaces the Baker: Setting

 Burial within the pomerium or sacred boundary of the city was generally prohibited.
 Although the precise extent of the pomerium at the various stages of its history is uncertain, it is believed to have later been coterminous with the Aurelian Walls, perhaps extending to the area of the Porta Maggiore after its expansion by Claudius.
 Streets of tombs in a prominent position just outside the city gates are known from Pompeii as well as the Via Appia.
 Eurysaces' tomb, at the junction of the Via Praenestina and Via Labicana just before entering Rome, was in a particularly prominent position, and its trapezoidal form was likely dictated by the space available.
 Other burial complexes in the vicinity are known, including the columbarium of Statilius Taurus, consul at the time of Augustus, with over seven hundred loculi or burial niches; and the first century BC tomb of the Societas Cantorum Graecorum (Association of Greek Singers).
 An inscription relating to another baker, Ogulnius, has also been found in local excavations.

 Monument

-The tomb, dwarfed by the later Aqua Claudia, rises to a height of some thirty-three feet.
+The tomb, dwarfed by the later Aqua Claudia, rises to a height of about 7 meters.
 Of concrete faced with travertine on a tufa base, it stands as a monument both to Eurysaces and, through the frieze, to the wider profession of baking.
 The style, very different from the classical Roman styles of tombs, makes Eurysaces' tomb stand out.